 Open source is often seen as a marketing ploy to make Free Software more attractive to business users since it allows greater liberties with its licenses (see section 3.3).
-This means that the open source licenses are more accommodating to people or companies to make profit from the software, as long as the source code remains available and can be modified freely.
+This means that the open source licenses do not prevent people or companies from making profit from the software, as long as the source code remains available and can be modified freely.